emilianavt/BVHTools/README.md

 ## Editing

-You can load and edit your BVH file in Blender.
-When importing it, please use the following settings:
+If you want to edit your file in Blender, please enable the "Blender" checkbox for both recording and loading and use the following settings during import into Blender:

-    Forward: -Y Forward
+    Forward: Y Forward
     Up: Z Up

-    Rotation: Euler (YXZ)
+When importing files into Blender that were recorded with Blender mode disabled, please use the following settings instead:

+    Forward: -Z Forward
+    Up: Y Up

+When loading files that were exported from Blender, the Blender checkbox always has to be enabled.

 ## Loading